010 Coding Collective

 2

-If you want to check if something's correct, you have to figure out how yourself.
-The interface doesn't help.
+If you want to check whether something's correct, you have to figure out how yourself.
 No links to sources, no comparison options, no audit trail.

 3

-You can accept the output or regenerate.
-There's no middle ground.
-No way to question or adjust specific parts.
+You can accept the output or regenerate it, but there's no middle ground and no way to question or adjust specific parts.

 4